top of page

 As we entered Antarctic Sounds, we pulled the drapes open early.
 The atmosphere was moody and overcast, yet the sun was fighting through to shine on the gigantic icebergs scattered around us.

-The iceberg display provided us with a beautiful morning entertainment show as the ship sailed around these sparkling and colourful pieces of ice whilst enjoying the narrative from Dr Peter Carey on all the deets on the bergs!
+The iceberg display provided us with a beautiful morning entertainment show.
+As the ship sailed around these sparkling and colourful pieces of ice, we enjoyed Dr Peter Carey's narrative on all the details about the bergs!

-Later in the morning, we headed westward towards Deception Island to catch a glimpse of the active volcanic island, also home to a vast penguin colony and other sea life.
+Later in the morning, we headed westward towards Deception Island to glimpse the active volcanic island, also home to a vast penguin colony and other sea life.
 With two visits, we were able to experience it under very different weather conditions.

 Over our slow lunch, we enjoyed more delicious bites in the grand dining room, where Antarctica came out to play and made sure we were fully aware of her as the snow joined us.